Considerations for how objectives can be set within the community and incentivised

 Objective setting involves the process of how objectives are defined, measured, selected and incentivised.

 The challenge setting process used initially in Catalyst is an example approach that combines objective setting with the funding categorisation process.
-Funding categories as outlined in this documentation are an example approach that just focuses on funding categorisation and focussed around the types of proposal included.
+Funding categories are an example approach that just looks at what focus areas are in each categorisation which determines the types of proposal which can be included in each one.

 To define the objectives the community can look to gather data, insights, feedback and problems from the ecosystem to help inform the creation of objectives that add value or improve the ecosystem, community or wider society.